-The reality is that the cost of living in Hawaii is so high that residents use Hawaii vacation rentals in an attempt to make extra money just to be able to live here.
+Another reality is that the cost of living in Hawaii is so high that residents use Hawaii vacation rentals in an attempt to make extra money just to be able to live here.

 Kauai, Maui and the Big Island have all approved measures in order to to help regulate Hawaii vacation rentals.
 Yet at the same time, the State of Hawaii’s recent request to obtain Airbnb’s receipts to check on taxes was denied.